Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 ## Examples

 The examples below are indicators I created for one candle, two candle, three candle, and four candle patterns.
-I included all relevant declarations in the code each example for easier readibility.
+I included all relevant declarations in the code for each example for easier readibility.
 Patterns designated as "one candle", for example, are patterns that only require one candle to be detected.

 ### One Candle Pattern